agiliq/merchant/docs/offsite/google_checkout.rst

 Taxes:
 ------
-The following tax methods are supported: default-tax-table, alternate-tax-tables is currently not supported.
+The following tax methods are supported: default-tax-table and alternate-tax-tables

 default-tax-table:
 ^^^^^^^^^^^^^^^^^^